mwoodwilson/whoknowsball-frontend/README.md

 <div align="center">

-**Built with my buddy Claude, who joined me in mu neverending quest to triumph over my friends and settle arguments in our fantasy sports group chat.**
+**Built with my buddy Claude, who joined me in my neverending quest to triumph over my friends and settle arguments in our fantasy sports group chat.**

 *Want to know more about my process?
 Happy to walk through it.*